-By: Tom Blunt; Originally published by Penguin Random House in November 2018
+By: Tom Bloom; Originally published by Penguin Random House in November 2018

 If you’ve clicked on an article recently about a trans person winning a major sporting event, there’s a strong chance that it raised social and scientific questions about the viability of trans women competing in women’s sports – and that it originated on a conservative news website.